FrankDocu/Lichess-Development-Onboarding/translation_context.md

 All you need is a user name and a password.=This appears in the registration page (http://lichess.org/signup -- must be signed out to see this).
 It explains the only two details a user needs to provide to have an account on Lichess.

-Change password=This is a link in the settings page to a menu that allows you to change your password (http://lichess.org/account/passwd).
+Change password=This is a link in the preferences page to a menu that allows you to change your password (http://lichess.org/account/passwd).

 Change email=Appears as a menu item and heading on the "Preferences" pages (http://lichess.org/account/email).